 Also, in your Response to Production of Documents which may used in a hearing ALWAYS note “Correspondence from Opposing Counsel” (Use bold if really a jerk).
 The Bench is not ignorant as to the fueling of fires, mark and admit letters from the other side (excluding settlement negotiations) to address their claim for attorney fees or for yours, etc., especially when they are calling your client an “idiot, molester, etc., who will never see the children”.

-- Confirm/document in writing – so as to preserve the story of what is happening, in a tone similar to drafting a pleading.
+Document everything in writing so as to preserve the story of what is happening, in a tone similar to drafting a pleading.
 The letters you write will be exhibits that a Magistrate/Judge will read.
 If you want their recalcitrance to be the subject of you gaining something for your client, you had better not put yourself in a position where the Court says “shame on you both”.